aether-lang-org/mquickjs-port/README.md

 type.
 They are either a string or a positive 31 bit integer.
 String property keys are internalized (unique).

-Strings are internally stored in UTF-8 (instead of 8 or 16 bit arrays in QuickJS).
+Strings are internally stored in WTF-8 (UTF-8 + unpaired surrogates) instead of 8 or 16 bit arrays in QuickJS.
 Surrogate pairs are not stored explicitly but are still visible when iterating thru 16 bit code units in JavaScript.
 Hence full compatibility with JavaScript and UTF-8 is maintained.

 C Functions can be stored as a single value to reduce the overhead.
 In this case, no additional properties can be added.
 Most standard